amd/quark-documentation/docs/onnx/user_guide_optional_utilities.rst

    example, random_data_reader_input_shape=[[1, 1, 224, 224], [1, 2,
    224, 224]] for 2 inputs.
-Moreover, it is possible to use dict {name : shape} to specify a certain input, for example, random_data_reader_input_shape={“image” : [1, 3, 224, 224]} for the
+Moreover, it is possible to use dict {name : shape} to specify a certain input, for example, random_data_reader_input_shape={"image" : [1, 3, 224, 224]} for the
-   input named “image”.
+   input named "image".
 The default value is [].
--  **dump_float**: (Boolean) This flag determines whether to dump the floating-point value of nodes’ results.
+-  **dump_float**: (Boolean) This flag determines whether to dump the floating-point value of nodes' results.
 If set to True, the float values will be dumped.
 Note that this may require a lot of storage space.
 The default value is False.
 -  **output_dir**: (String) This parameter specifies the directory where the dumped simulation results will be saved.
 After successful execution of the function, dump results are generated in this specified directory.
-The default value is ‘./dump_results’.
+The default value is './dump_results'.

 Note: The batch_size of the dump_data_reader will be better to set to 1 for DPU debugging.